mfridman/userstack/README.md

 `userstack` is a Go client library for the [apilayer userstack](https://userstack.com/) service, which provides instant user-agent string lookups.

 To use this client you will need an **API access key**.
-The free tier supports 10,000 monthly lookups, but over `http`!!
+The free tier supports 10,000 monthly lookups, but over `http-only`.
 To get HTTPS Encryption you need a Basic plan or higher 🤷‍♂️.

 The official documentation can be found [here](https://userstack.com/documentation).